Sarah Klein, first-known survivor of Larry Nassar’s sexual abuse, hopes to inspire PLU audience with ‘powerful’ message

 “They’re having the conversation because they care about their students and they care about athlete safety,” she said.
 “They clearly get it.
 They’re bringing in someone to talk about a really tough subject because they get it and because it’s about the total person and they want to put the total person out into the world to be the charge-makers.
 And I’m just so impressed by that and so supportive of that. … They’re being proactive just to be proactive.
 That’s very refreshing to me, and it’s a very different vibe with the conversation I get to have and hopefully I will leave them inspired in some way to go out and do better.”

-Hacker said he expects a large audience Wednesday night, with top PLU administrators, local pro sports leaders and youth coaches among those who have committed to attend.
+Hacker said she expects a large audience Wednesday night, with top PLU administrators, local pro sports leaders and youth coaches among those who have committed to attend.

 “If you have children, if you are working with children, if your life intersects with leaders in the community — if you’re involved with young people, you need to hear this message,” Hacker said.
 “Silence and denial are not going to move us forward.
 We’ve got to be honest and confront reality … education and truth are the answer.
 We have to speak, and we have to tell our stories — and we have to listen, and then we have to make structural changes.
 And all that is possible.”